prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Public key of the coin that was paid back; only present if type is "PAYBACK". coin_pub?: CoinPublicKey;

       // Timestamp when the exchange received the /payback or executed the wire transfer.
-Only present if `type` is "PAYBACK" or "CLOSING". timestamp?: Timestamp;
+Only present if `type` is "DEPOSIT", "PAYBACK" or "CLOSING". timestamp?: Timestamp;
    }